Web-Components-in-Space/S01E02-ShaderDoodle/README.md

 # S01E02-ShaderDoodle
 Episode #2 Shader Doodle!

+# Step 2: Add the UI
+It's time to add our UI.
+We'll be adding (mostly) non-functional UI as a first step of building our application.
+We will NOT be paying attention to organization, so we'll be overloading our one single component with all of our markup.
+For a real application this would be less than ideal - it's better to split things up more granularly as smaller and less complicated components, but thats not what we'll be focusing on today, so I'm allowing this project to get a bit messy.

+We start by adding Spectrum Web Components to our package.json.
+For Episode 2, I'm using dark mode in Spectrum just because in Episode 1 we used light mode.

+The application will be divided into two sections on the left and right.
+On the left, there will be a canvas area where editable text overlays the `shader-doodle` component.
+Below that there will be some controls for setting the text color and recording a GIF of the canvas.

+On the right, we have some dropdowns to allow us to load different sample shaders, and different textures (if applicable).
+Also, one nuance of `shader-doodle` is additional configuration to run "ShaderToy" shaders, so there is a switch to turn that off and on.

+Below that is an accordion menu that will contain text editing capabilities for the vertex and fragment shaders for the shader set.
+And lastly, a simple button to reload/refresh the shader after a user has made edits.

+But of course, none of this is wired up!

 # Step 1: Project Setup
 We start our "Space Doodle" app with a bit of front-end tooling setup.
 For this project, we'll be using Typescript and delve into using some web-dev server plugins.